Jet Ski Tour Phuket Insurance & Damage Policy (2026)

 - An accidental bump in a controlled zone where spacing rules were followed and the guide managed the group.

-- Mechanical failure not caused by misuse (e.g., unexpected engine issue while riding normally).
+- Mechanical failure not caused by misuse, for example an unexpected engine issue while riding normally.

 - Minor unavoidable contact during safe regrouping—when the guide confirms it was not reckless behavior.